 A TV with Audio Return Channel allows a single HDMI cable to carry the audio from the TV’s built-in tuner “upstream” to a compatible A/V receiver, eliminating the need for a separate optical or coaxial digital audio cable.
 This feature is found on most 2010-and-newer TVs and audio/video components with HDMI 1.4 connections.

-Bandwidth, in general, means amount of information that can be carried in a given time period (usually a second).
-More exactly, it is a range of frequencies used for transmitting picture and sound information from transmitter to your TV.
+Bandwidth, in general, means the amount of information that can be carried in a given time period (usually a second).
+More exactly, it is a range of frequencies used for transmitting picture and sound information from the transmitter to your TV.
 Federal Communications Commission (FCC) has allocated 6 MHz for TV broadcasters for each channel.

 Bit rate is measured as “bits per second” (bps) and refers to the rate at which the data is transmitted.
 For Digital TV, the maximum possible bit rate within the bandwidth is 19.4 Mbps while SDTV has a lower bit rate.
-The higher the bit rate, the more data is processed which usually results to higher picture resolution or better sound quality.
+The higher the bit rate, the more data is processed which usually results in higher picture resolution or better sound quality.

 Allows parents restrictive authority over what their children watch.
 Child Lockout: restricts access to certain channels with a special code.
 V-Chip: select the maturity level of appropriate programming based on the TV Rating System.

 Codec is a short-term for ‘Coder-decoder’.
 This device is used to convert analog video and audio signals into digital format, and vice versa, it can also convert received digital signals into an analog format.